Crows Nest (NSW)

 Crows Nest has seen population growth performance typically on par with national averages when looking at short and medium term trends

-The population of the Crows Nest (NSW) statistical area (Lv2) was estimated at 5,304 as of November 2025.
-This figure reflects a growth of 330 people since the 2021 Census, which reported a population of 4,974 people in the area.
-The increase is inferred from AreaSearch's estimation of the resident population at 5,286 following examination of ABS data released in June 2024, along with an additional 112 validated new addresses since the Census date.
-This results in a population density ratio of 6,978 persons per square kilometer, placing Crows Nest (NSW) among the top 10% of national locations assessed by AreaSearch.
-The area's growth rate of 6.6% since the 2021 Census exceeded that of its SA3 area (5.4%) and SA4 region, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 69.0% of overall population gains during recent periods, driving primary population growth for the area.
+Based on ABS population updates and AreaSearch validations, the population of the suburb of Crows Nest (NSW) was estimated at around 5,309 as of Feb 2026.
+This reflected an increase of 335 people since the 2021 Census, which reported a population of 4,974 people.
+The change was inferred from AreaSearch's resident population estimate of 5,286 following examination of ABS's latest ERP data release in June 2024 and an additional 117 validated new addresses since the Census date.
+This level of population resulted in a density ratio of 6,985 persons per square kilometer, placing Crows Nest in the top 10% of national locations assessed by AreaSearch.
+The suburb's 6.7% growth since the 2021 census exceeded both its SA3 area (5.6%) and SA4 region, marking it as a growth leader.
+Overseas migration contributed approximately 69.0% of overall population gains during recent periods.

-AreaSearch adopts ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022, and NSW State Government's SA2 level projections released in 2022 with a base year of 2021 for areas not covered by this data.
-Growth rates by age group from these aggregations are applied to all areas for years 2032 to 2041.
-By 2041, the Crows Nest (NSW) (SA2) is expected to expand by 268 persons based on aggregated SA2-level projections, reflecting an increase of approximately 2.9% in total over the 17-year period.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with 2022 as the base year.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with 2021 as the base year.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Considering projected demographic shifts, aggregated SA2-level projections anticipate lower quartile growth, with Crows Nest expected to increase by 256 persons to 2041, reflecting a total increase of 2.6% over the 17 years.

 Frequently Asked Questions - Population